jmuzsik/blog/content/it/aws-lessons.md

 Assuming you have a clear [data domain](https://en.wikipedia.org/wiki/Data_domain), you're not using anti-patterns, and that you have decoupled the database layer from the business layer then do this:

 1. Splitting Reads and Writes
-    - push all 'write' operations to the maste instance and all the 'reads' to the [read replicas](https://aws.amazon.com/rds/details/read-replicas/)
+    - push all 'write' operations to the master instance and all the 'reads' to the [read replicas](https://aws.amazon.com/rds/details/read-replicas/)
 2. Database Federation
-    - each db in the federationn is self-sustained and independent to spread the load btw instances.
+    - each db in the federation is self-sustained and independent to spread the load btw instances.
 3. Database Sharding (horizontal or range partitioning)
     - selects a partition by determining if the partitioning key is within a certain range
-      - Each shard is located on a seperate instance to spread the load based upon the partition
+      - Each shard is located on a separate instance to spread the load based upon the partition

 #### or use